 Alternating Up and Down Buttonhole Stitch

 Alternating up and down stitch is an easy variety of Up and Down buttonhole stitch.
-This stitch can be used in freeform organic way.
-In the sample below I have used Alternating up and Down stitch worked in cotton perle thread before adding Raised Cross Stitch Flowers and long bugle beads.
+You can use this stitch in a freeform, organic way.
+In the sample below, I have used Alternating up and Down stitch worked in cotton perle thread.
+Then I added Raised Cross Stitch Flowers and long bugle beads.
 This sample is from a hussif I made that you can see here.

 Sample of Alternating Up and down stitch and Raised Cross Stitch Flower worked on crazy quilting